webxos/lack/GUIDE.md

 | `/moderate on` / `off` | Enable/disable automatic code moderation (default = on). |
 | `/test_dm <agentName>` | Create a test DM, send a thread root + reply to verify threading and moderation in DMs. |

-**Example workflow for a developer:**
-Human: *“Write a JavaScript function that sorts an array.”*
-Agent: (posts code block)
-Moderator: *“❌ script.js – SyntaxError: missing closing brace.
-Committed as abc1234.”*
-Human: `/lint script.js` → shows the exact error.
-Human: fixes and reposts → Moderator: “✅ All files validated.”

 ---

 ## 7. Channel‑Specific Personalities (same as before)